atapas/colorpicker-pwa/README.md

 Feel free to contribute by opening an issue if there's any bug in this application.
 You are also welcome to add features to it like:

 - Make the update alert better.
-Right now I use browser's window alert.
+Right now, I use the browser's window alert.
-- Build a better caching startegy.
-Right now, it uses `Cache Only` strategy.
+- Build a better caching strategy.
+Right now, it uses the `Cache Only` strategy.
-- You can use faker to generate the data and cache.
+- You can use Faker to generate the data and cache.
 The faker code is present already.
-- Whatever you think can make this app helpsful and useful for people learning PWA.
+- Whatever you think can make this app helpful and useful for people learning PWA.